localjo/quotable-wp/readme.txt

 == Changelog ==

+= 0.7 =
+* Fixed issue where plugin was stripping out HTML inside of blockquotes.
+* Refactored some code
 = 0.6 =
 * Fixed positioning for the text selection button in Firefox when the page is scrolled.
+* Defers loading of JS by placing it in the footer instead of the head.
 = 0.5 =
 * Hides errors caused by mal-formed HTML
 = 0.4 =